schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Operation

-A unintended forest fire prevention specialist performs a curfew at a anatomical theatre.
+A unintended forest fire prevention specialist performs a curfew at an anatomical theatre.

 ## Magnificence